FabioLuca/invst/README.rst

    * MACD (Moving Average Convergence Divergence)
    * RSI (Relative Strength Index)
    * Bollinger Bands

+   At this point, predictions can be used.
+For example, the MACD analysis is supported by RNN (LSTM) prediction for the MACD histrogram signal.

 3. **Arbitration**: Evaluate all the previous recommendations and produces a final recommendation.